Understanding MRR movements

 When looking at a customer’s subscription and how it changes over time, keep in mind the following:

-2. There are five MRR movement types: New Business, Expansion, Contraction, Churn, and Reactivation, depending on the nature of the subscription event.
+2. There are six MRR movement types: New Business, Expansion, Contraction, Churn, Reactivation and Neutral movement, depending on the nature of the subscription event.

 MRR Movement Types

-ChartMogul categorizes each MRR movement as either:
+ChartMogul categorizes each MRR movement as one of the following:

 New Business